zetavg/chromium-website/site/administrators/policy-list-3/cookie-legacy-samesite-policies/index.md

 **NOTE: These policies are available as of Chrome 79.**

+**(Feb 24, 2023) LegacySameSiteCookieBehaviorEnabledForDomainList will be
+available until at least Jan 9, 2024.
+We will be monitoring feedback and will provide updates on its lifetime as appropriate.
+LegacySameSiteCookieBehaviorEnabled was previously available until it was [removed in Chrome 93](https://chromium.googlesource.com/chromium/src/+/a5d81113983931597cc6cfb96558decfa615d464) released on Aug 31, 2021.**

-**(Apr 27, 2022) LegacySameSiteCookieBehaviorEnabledForDomainList will be
+~~**(Apr 27, 2022) LegacySameSiteCookieBehaviorEnabledForDomainList will be
 available until at least Jun 27, 2023.
 We will be monitoring feedback and will provide updates on its lifetime as appropriate.
-LegacySameSiteCookieBehaviorEnabled was previously available until it was [removed in Chrome 93](https://chromium.googlesource.com/chromium/src/+/a5d81113983931597cc6cfb96558decfa615d464) released on Aug 31, 2021.**
+LegacySameSiteCookieBehaviorEnabled was previously available until it was [removed in Chrome 93](https://chromium.googlesource.com/chromium/src/+/a5d81113983931597cc6cfb96558decfa615d464) released on Aug 31, 2021.**~~

 ~~**(May 6, 2021) LegacySameSiteCookieBehaviorEnabledForDomainList will be
 available until at least Dec 31, 2022.
 LegacySameSiteCookieBehaviorEnabled was